Dracula (color scheme)

-Dracula is a color scheme for a large collection of desktop apps and website, with a focus on code editors and terminal emulators, created by Zeno Rocha.
-The scheme is exclusively available in dark mode.
+Dracula is a color scheme for a large collection of desktop apps and websites, with a focus on code editors and terminal emulators.
+It was created in 2013 by Zeno Rocha.
+The scheme is available in dark mode and light mode (only with Dracula PRO).
 Packages that implement the color scheme have been published for many major applications, such as Visual Studio Code (2.9M installs), Sublime Text (160K installs), Atom (250K installs), JetBrains IDEs (820K installs), and 218 other applications.

 History

 Zeno Rocha began working on Dracula in 2013 after having his computer stolen at a hospital in Madrid, Spain.
 Upon installing a new code editor and terminal emulator, he could not find a color scheme that he liked, so he decided to create his own.
 He always believed in the cost of context switching, therefore his goal was to create a uniform and consistent experience across all his applications.
 On October 27, 2013, he published the first Dracula theme for ZSH on GitHub.

 On February 11, 2020, Rocha launched a premium version called Dracula PRO.
 On February 25, 2021, Dracula PRO reported $100k in sales.
 As of March 2023, Dracula PRO has reported over $250k in sales.